lostintangent/gistpad-mcp/README.md

 ### Daily notes

 - `get_todays_note` - Get or create today's daily note.
+- `update_todays_note` - Update the content of today's daily note.
 - `list_daily_notes` - List all of your daily notes.
-- `get_daily_note` - Get the contents of a specific daily note by date
+- `get_daily_note` - Get the contents of a specific daily note by date.
+- `delete_daily_note` - Delete a specific daily note by date.

 ### Starring